Dennis Schroder NBA Playoffs Player Props: Lakers vs. Warriors

 Dennis Schroder Insights vs. the Warriors

-- This season, he's put up 8.9% of the Lakers' attempted field goals, as he's averaging 9.8 per contest.
+- Schroder is responsible for attempting 8.9% of his team's field goal attempts this season with 9.8 per game.

-- He's put up 3.4 threes per game, or 8.8% of his team's shots from beyond the arc this season.
+- He's made 1.1 threes per game, or 8.4% of his team's makes from beyond the arc this season.

-- The Warriors are the 21st-best defensive squad in the NBA, giving up 117.1 points per game.
+- On defense, the Warriors have allowed 117.1 points per contest, which is 21st-best in the NBA.

-- On the boards, the Warriors have allowed 43.3 rebounds per contest, which puts them 15th in the NBA.
+- The Warriors are the 15th-ranked team in the NBA, giving up 43.3 rebounds per contest.

-- Looking at assists, the Warriors are ranked 15th in the NBA, conceding 25.7 per game.
+- Looking at assists, the Warriors are ranked 15th in the league, conceding 25.7 per game.

-- In terms of 3-pointers, the Warriors are ranked 23rd in the league, giving up 12.9 makes per game.
+- In terms of 3-pointers, the Warriors have conceded 12.9 makes per game, 23rd in the NBA.

 Dennis Schroder vs. the Warriors